Naitreey/notes-and-knowledge/cs/javascript/language.rst

 - autoboxing (WTFJS_).
 Under certain conditions, primitive value will be automatically wrapped in its object equivalent.
 For example,

-  * When accessing a primitive value's property
+  * When accessing a primitive value's property.

   * When passed as ``this`` binding target.